DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Open Vs Restrictive:**

-Open meaning anyone can participate at any level (include whales).
-Restrictive meaning to put limitations on things such as requiring an identification confirmation of some sort and limit each confirmed addresses total amount possible to donate — Anyone trying to not want weird political factions from having automatic majority would want to employ this method because essentially 1 individual could own 75% of the tokens and practically own the entire asset.
+Open meaning anyone can participate at any level.
+Restrictive meaning to put limitations on things such as requiring an identification confirmation of some sort and limit each confirmed addresses total amount possible to donate.
+Anyone trying to remove political factions or immediate majority shareholders would want to employ this method because essentially 1 individual could own 75% of the tokens and practically controll the entire asset.

 **Our Model:**

-Set bottom price (similar to dollar cap) but allow for "bids" to occur rather than outright “sales”.
+Set bottom price but allow for "bids" to occur rather than outright “sales”.

-Each new bid adds 1 additional day (or other variable) each time a new bid is placed… this is the mechanism that "penny bids" use, protects against “coil and pounce” to place bids right as auction ends.
+Each new bid adds 1 additional day -- or other time variable -- each time a new bid is placed.
+This is the mechanism that penny bids use to protects against “coil and pounce” bidders to place bids right as auction ends.

-As soon as all tokens are claimed, they are not actually "sold" and higher bids replace the claim on a lower bid.
+As soon as all tokens are bid upon, they are not actually sold and higher bids replace the claim on a lower bid.
 If there is a pool of bids with exact same value, the tokens with the most recent bids are knocked off first in FILO fashion, incentivizing people to act fast.

-To counteract the possibility of a never ending project, the Chairman is appointed on launch to enable the contract to execute or close when they feel a general consensus has been reached, but must give 24 hour notification — this requires a solid "oracle notification system" like sms or email — possibly off block.
-This will typically be the team or developer hosting the token sale because they are incentivized to let it grow as high as possible without trolls making it last forever.
+To counteract the possibility of a never ending project, the Chairman is appointed on launch to enable the contract to execute or close when they feel a general consensus has been reached, but must give 24 hour notification — this requires a solid off chain notification system like sms or email.
+The Chairman will typically be the team or developer hosting the token sale because they are incentivized to let it grow as high as possible without trolls making it last forever by bidding 1 Wei every 24 hours.

-With all that being said, there are many other token sale models, and in the future each new DAO will be able to employ different token sale models as the iChairman sees fit<sup id="a7">[7](#f7)</sup>.
+With all that being said, there are many other token sale models, and in the future each new DAO will be able to employ different token sale models as the Chairman sees fit<sup id="a7">[7](#f7)</sup>.

 It's variables and functions are:

 * **Minimum Price:** The initial price of each token

-* **Active:** Default to true, false when iChairman signals close.
+* **Active:** Default to true, false when Chairman signals close.

 * **Total Supply:** Initial supply of tokens, in this case 365

 * **Maximum Ownership Share:** The maximum amount that any one address can bid on.
 This is to prevent against attackers that through purchasing 3/4 of the tokens, now effectively control the asset as if they owned 100% of it.

 * **Token Array:** representational array of all 365 tokens.
-Custom schema to keep track of which address is currently highest bidder, their bid, and the timestamp of when they bid (for FILO calculations).
+Custom schema to keep track of which address is currently highest bidder, their bid, and the timestamp of when they bid for FILO calculations.

 **Withdraw Chairman Fee:** Sends predetermined amount to chairman.
 Could be a set fee, a percentage, or really any payment schedule that would want to be created.

 **Check Eligibility:** if public, this automatically passes.
 If private, checks to make sure the sender meets defined requirements.
-In this case it will be if they have been added to the "white list" after verifying their number or possibly just verifying with uport.
+In this case it will be if they have been added to a white list after verifying their number or possibly just verifying with uport.

 **Bid:** Takes 3 parameters, first is how many tokens they are bidding on and second what they're bid is, third is their contact info (email and/or phone #).
 Checks to make sure amount is equal to or more than the minimum price.
 Records the order of the bid (for use in FILO incase higher bids come in) as well as checks that this wouldn't put them over the top established by the maximum ownership share value.